-I might get further by using David Snowden’s Cynefin framework for analysis rather than Laloux’s, and indeed I do find it there: Cynefin distinguishes contexts and categorizes patterns for appropriate action patterns:
+I might get further by using David Snowden’s Cynefin framework for analysis rather than Laloux, and indeed I do find it there: Cynefin distinguishes contexts and categorizes patterns for appropriate action patterns:

 - Obvious contexts: the dominant action pattern is: perceive – categorize – react.
 This is the world of codified best practices, clearer restrictions and fixed hierarchy.
 The classic example is assembly line work.

-- Complicated contexts: an example is the repair of an aircraft on the ground. the dominant pattern of action is perceive – analyze (as opposed to the simpler classify) – react.
-The practices are not “best practices”, i.e. not conclusively defined, but “good practices”, i.e. there are empirical values but considerably more room for manoeuvre.
+- Complicated contexts: an example is the repair of an aircraft on the ground. the dominant action pattern is perceive – analyze (as opposed to the simpler classify) – react.
+The practices are not “best practices,” i.e., not conclusively defined, but “good practices,” i.e., there are empirical values but considerably more leeway.
 The leadership picture is also different: in the maintenance example, it would be a Team Lead who gets advice from the specialists on his team.
 The knowledge is the experiential knowledge of the employees and usually a manual or similar.

 - Complex contexts: here there are many surprises, less predictable.
 The dominant action pattern is: test (“probe”) perceive – react.
 This can easily be translated into the main approach in an agile development project, where experiments feed a “discovery” or insight cycle that feeds into a “delivery” cycle like the Scrum sprints via the backlog.
 Here the self-organized team is appropriate and the leadership images around the “servant leader”.
 Another look at the role of learning: process learning and continuous improvement are baked into these processes – via mechanisms such as “probe”, i.e. conducting experiments and events such as the regular retrospectives.

-- Chaotic contexts: this is the typical emergency situation such as a fire brigade operation or a traffic accident with serious injuries.
+- Chaotic contexts: this is the typical emergency situation such as firefighting operations or traffic accidents with serious injuries.
 The action pattern is: act, sense, respond.
-There’s no time to argue.
+There is no time to discuss.
 When you learn, you use the knowledge you have previously accumulated.

-The current situation contains some elements of chaos for the business environment – it is clearly chaotic in some industries such as aviation, tourism and possibly automotive.
-Now I put the agile toolkit next to it, designed primarily for complex environments, and now I’m not surprised that leadership is less inclined to listen to what agilists have to say.
-If I want the ideas, values and image of man to continue to matter, I have to find answers that fit this time.
+For the business environment, the current situation contains some elements of chaos – in some industries such as aviation, tourism and evtl automotive, it is clearly chaotic.
+Now I put the agile toolkit next to it, designed primarily for complex environments, and now I’m no longer surprised that leadership is less inclined to listen to what agilists have to say.
+If I want the ideas, values and human image to continue to matter, I have to find answers that fit this time.
 They can decide whether agility is pushed back or promoted in companies.

-Before I get to that, let me list factors that might argue for a boot or a backlash.
+Before I get to that, I want to list factors that might argue for a boot or a backlash.

-- The reaction of the losers of agility: as with any other change, there are also losers when agile structures are introduced: people who lose positions, influence, familiar privileges and decision-making powers or who are simply uncomfortable with the whole thing because it contradicts their personal way of working.
+- The reaction of the losers of agility: as with any other change, there are also losers when agile structures are introduced: people who lose positions, influence, accustomed privileges and decision-making powers, or who are simply uncomfortable with the whole thing because it contradicts their personal way of working.
 They come out of the woodwork and take advantage of the situation

-- And finally, the superficial similarity between hierarchical planning and division of labor that produces good results in a simple or complicated environment.
+- Finally, the superficial similarity between a hierarchical planning and division of labor that produces good results in a simple or complicated environment.
 It just seems fitting to pull out the old patterns and re-establish them.

 The big misunderstanding here comes from the superficial similarity – and equating – of leadership in complicated or chaotic environments.